 The other big difference is a larger, yes you've guessed it, 27" touch screen display, the biggest screen to date on a NordicTrack cardio machine.

 The main draw of the NordicTrack Commercial Studio Cycles is of course the workouts.
 Both bikes come with a free month of the company's iFit program, which is unlike anything else you will find on the market today.

 iFit gives you access to on-demand and live workouts, which are actual personal trainer led cycling classes, with you being one of the participants.
 The trainer can automatically change the incline and decline levels on your bike, creating a real-life in studio experience that is truly motivating.

 Another exclusive feature is Google map integration, which allows you to choose any location in the world and have a coach train you there.
 So whether you want to work out on a mountain, in a desert or on the streets of Rome, you have that capability.

 You can choose from an endless library of workouts on the bike, and the Studio Cycles come with two 3 pound dumbbells which you can use for workouts off the bike.
 Coaches will guide you through all of these programs so you know exactly what to do.

 We've been asked about how the NordicTrack Commercial Studio Cycles compare to the Peloton bikes, specifically the S22i vs Peloton.

-We would definitely say that NordicTrack's Grand Tour series doesn't hold a candle to Peloton, but the Commercial series offers a more apples to apples comparison.
+We would definitely say that NordicTrack's Grand Tour series didn't hold a candle to Peloton, but the Commercial Studio Series definitely offers a more apples to apples comparison.